Create a Lightning Web Component

 Create a Salesforce DX Project

 The basic foundation for interacting with an org using Salesforce CLI is a Salesforce DX project.
-A project consists of several local configuration files, as well as the code you want to deploy.
-In Salesforce terms we call this code metadata, which is the foundation of the Salesforce Platform.
-If you're new to Salesforce, check out Developer Beginner trail to learn more about our metadata-driven approach.
+A project consists of several local configuration files and the code you want to deploy.
+In Salesforce terms, we call this code metadata, which is the foundation of the Salesforce Platform.
+If you're new to Salesforce, check out the Platform Developer Beginner trail to learn more about our metadata-driven approach.

 - Open Visual Studio Code.